alirze98/react-weather/README.md

 # weather Application with Reactjs
-A simple weather app for web.i use fetch method for gather  data from [Link to openweathermap](OpenWeatherMap.com),via their public API.
+A simple weather app for web.i use fetch method for gather  data from [OpenWeatherMap.com],via their public API.

 ## Features